henrydate/FinTechCaseStudy/README.md

 ### FinTech Case Study: Apple Pay

-- Apple Pay is a cardless payment method and competitors are Traditional Bank
+- Apple Pay is a cardless payment method and competitors are the tradtional banking services
-Other online payment provide
+- Other online payment providers (Neobanks)

-- 2014 when Apple CEO Tim cook introduce iphone 6 ,he also mentioned Apple pay which is new feature to Apple product
+- In 2014 Apple CEO Tim cook introduced the iphone 6.
+In this introduction he also mentioned Apple pay was included as its new feature within the Apple products

-- When you use Apple Pay in stores that accept contactless payments, Apple Pay uses Near Field Communication (NFC) technology between your device and the payment terminal.strengths and weaknesses
+- Whilst using Apple Pay in compatible stores, Apple Pay uses Near Field Communication (NFC) technology between your device and the payment terminal

-strengths and weaknesses:
+# Strengths:

-- Customer Base bigger than others as all Iphone users are potential users
+- Apple's customer base is bigger than others as all Iphone users are potential users
-- Apple already have talent pool for new App R&D ,less cost than competitor
+- Apple already has talent pool for new App R&D
+- Apple has a lower cost structure than other competitor

+# Weaknesses:

 - Public WIFI beings security issue
 - Apple collects personal data